 Sunflower Seed Oil

-Sunflower seed oil brings in Oleic acids to add balance to the fatty acid ratio, prized by early native Americans for skin issues.
+Sunflower seed oil brings in Oleic acids to add balance to the fatty acid ratio, prized by early native Americans for addressing skin disorders.

 Jojoba is not actually and oil, it is a wax.
 It has a weird and wacky fatty acid profile making it very unique for skincare.
 It sinks quickly into the skin in an interesting way - it penetrates through hair follicles - but it does not block those follicles where it actually mixes with the skin sebum to create a thin non-occlusive layer of Jojoba oil and sebum.
 This is one of the reasons it is said Jojoba allows our skin to "breathe".
-It is consider very emollient, in a cleansing blend it has cleansing properites and held in high regard by those who use the oil cleansing method.
-Like all good cleansing oils, it penetrates hair follicles and dissolving dirt and oil trapped there, where it can then be rinsed away.
+Despite the fact that Jojoba is consider very emollient, in a cleansing blend it has cleansing properites and held in high regard by those who use the oil cleansing method.
+Like all good cleansing oils, it penetrates hair follicles and pores, and dissolving trapped dirt and oil.

 Sweet Almond Oil

-This lovely oil is rich in Oleic and Linoleic acid so it is considered a "balancing oil".
-It has a light texture and can easily penetrate deep into the skin, softening and dislodging the dirt and debris accumulated in the skin pores helping prevents blackheads and acne and is said to help reduce acne flare-ups due to naturally occurring Vitamin A. It is known to be very gentle and not to aggravate problem skin or allergies and to balance skin oil production.
+This lovely oil is rich in BOTH Oleic and Linoleic acid so it is considered a "balancing oil".
+It has a light texture and can easily penetrate deep into the skin, softening and dislodging the dirt and debris accumulated in the skin pores helping prevents blackheads and acne and is said to help reduce acne flare-ups due to naturally occurring high Vitamin A content.
+It is known to be very gentle and not to aggravate problem skin or allergies and to balance skin oil production.
 It benefits all skin types and has been used for thousands of years for its proven ability to beautify and condition skin.
 It is also my recommendation for a nourishing treatment oil for those looking for an after shower moisturizing oil.
 It has a neutral scent and is quick to absorb.

 Aloe Leaf Oil